 Treatment of Closing Inventory & Deemed Sales on Final T2125/HST Returns

-Finalizing 2025 wind-up for taxpayer who closed two separate sole proprietorships.
+Finalizing 2025 wind-up for taxpayer who closed two sole proprietorships.

 FACTS

-• Business A (Service/Retail): Closing inventory cost basis approximately $2800.
+• Business A (Service/Retail): Closing inventory cost approx $2800.
 All gifted to a non-charitable third party.
-Fair Market Value (taxpayer provided) - $900 due to the items being dated/incomplete.
+FMV (taxpayer provided) - $900 due to the items being dated/incomplete.

 APPROACH

-Ending Inventory: $0 for both businesses to ensure the full cost of goods is captured in the final period.
+Ending Inventory: $0 for both businesses to ensure full cost of goods is captured on final return.

 Revenue: Add FMV of gifted/kept items to Other Income Line 8230.